Typhoon Gilda (1974): Impact

 Records compiled by the Japan Meteorological Agency shows that Gilda killed 145 individuals throughout its journey and the images it caused were estimated at $1.02 billion (1974 USD).

 South Korea

-As Gilda grazed the southern coast of South Korea, eight individuals were reported dead by the authorities and another six persons are reported missing due to unknown reasons.
+As Gilda grazed the southern coast of South Korea, eight individuals were reported dead by the authorities and another six persons are reported missing for unknown reasons.
 There were reports of flooding and landslides throughout the southern portion of the country; however, the total damages and fatalities were unknown.